CodeTriangle/fslc-presentations/ssh/slides.md

 If included, SSH will run that command;
 if not, it will run an interactive shell.

+There are also *way* more options
+(like, a silly amount).
+I once again direct you
+to the man page.

 ---
 # Now what?
 I installed a lot of fun stuff on the server.